exatel/topo_import/README.md

 14GB of RAM.
 This project needs 2 minutes and 1GB of RAM - with a similar end result (same length of migrated ways, less unnecessary splits).

+This later turned out to be easy to extend and allowed us to easily modify the import to add a way splitting.

 Model
 -----